-The New York Cannabis Cultivation License is one of the ten types of licenses included in the newest proposed legislation.
+The New York Cannabis Cultivation License is one of the ten types of licenses included in the new legislation.

 This may be the year for New York’s recreational marijuana.
 On January 6, Bill S854 was presented to the New York State Senate.
 This bill seeks to enact the “Marihuana Regulation and Taxation Act”, which would set regulations -among other things- on how to obtain a marijuana business license.

 Even though the act is still in the senate committee, some people, including Gov. Andrew Cuomo, appear very optimistic that the legalization of adult-use cannabis is going to be a reality soon enough.
 In this sense, it’s important for people that want to get into the cannabis industry in New York to start preparing themselves.

 The “Marihuana Regulation and Taxation Act” contains provisions for 10 different adult-use licenses for the recreational marijuana industry.
-If you want to read about how to apply for one of these licenses, you should check out our “New York Cannabis License Application” post about it.
+If you want to read about how to apply for one of these New York cannabis licenses, you should check out our “New York Cannabis License Application” post about it.

 In this post, we’ll be focusing on how to get a grower’s license in New York, which is known as the Adult-use cultivator license which will allow cultivating cannabis in the state of New York under the regulations established by the Act.